-1. Report on the status of your Coalitions grant goals and objectives as of the end of the current reporting period.
+1. Report on your Coalitions grant goals, objectives, and activities as of the end of the current reporting period.

-This question is required.
+This guestion is required.

-Briefly report on the status of the goals and objectives for your Coalitions grant as of the end of the current reporting period.
-Your goals and objectives should be those identified in your grant proposal or as revised.
-Indicate whether the activities related to your objectives for the current reporting period have been completed, are in progress, are delayed or have been revised.
-Comment on your successes and challenges and provide any additional explanation you feel is necessary for us to understand what you have or have not accomplished relative to your goals and objectives.
+Briefly report on the status of the activities for each purpose area included in your narrative chart from your application.
+Indicate whether the activities related to each purpose area has been completed, are in progress, are delayed or have been revised.
+Comment on your successes and challenges and provide any additional explanation you feel is necessary for OVW to understand what you have or have not accomplished relative to these activities.

-If you have not accomplished objectives that should have been accomplished during the current reporting period, you must provide an explanation.
+If you have not accomplished activities that should have been accomplished during the current reporting period, you must provide an explanation.

-EXAMPLE: Grant goals and objectives response
+EXAMPLE: Grant goals and activities response